Stability and instability in saddle point dynamics -- Part I: Main Results

-{We next consider the effect of noise when oscillatory solutions occur, and show that arbitrarily small stochastic perturbations can lead to an unbounded variance.
+{We next consider the effect of noise when oscillatory solutions occur, and show that arbitrarily small stochastic perturbations lead to an unbounded variance \icl{when the set of saddle points includes a bi-infinite line}.
 In particular, we consider the addition of white noise} to the dynamics \eqref{gradmethod-fullspace}.
 This { leads to the} following stochastic differential equations

 where $B^x(t),B^y(t)$ are independent standard Brownian motions in $\mathbb{R}^n,\mathbb{R}^m$ respectively, and $\Sigma^x,\Sigma^y$ are positive definite symmetric matrices in $\mathbb{R}^{n\times n},\mathbb{R}^{m\times m}$ respectively. \begin{theorem} Let $\varphi\in C^2$ be concave-convex on $\mathbb{R}^{n+m}$.
 Let $\mathbf{0}\in\bar{\mathcal{S}}$ and $\mathcal{S}$ contain a bi-infinite line.
 Consider the noisy dynamics \eqref{eq:noisy-gradient-method-fullspace}.
 Then, for any initial condition, the variance of the solution tends to infinity as $t\to\infty$, in that